 Among the many areas in which Mintz has advised the client, the firm has worked extensively with the system’s owned managed care plan to implement key strategic initiatives to better position the organization in a changing managed care market; these include the system’s participation in an ACO model being developed by the state’s Medicaid program and expansion of its commercial business.
 Mintz is also assisting the plan with revising its provider contracting templates generally and to accommodate the plan’s offering of new products, including HMO and PPO products.
 And Mintz represented the health care system in connection with developing and operating a specialty pharmacy to service all of its hospitals and affiliated physicians.
 We advised the system on the appropriate organizational structure for the specialty pharmacy and the legal strategy for obtaining a pharmacy license and waivers from the Massachusetts Pharmacy Board.

 For the health plan, we have updated and developed new provider contract templates as it recontracts for provider participation in expanded insurance products.
 With respect to the specialty pharmacy, in June 2017, the Board approved the license and request, achieving a significant milestone for the system.

-Thomas Crane, Ellen Janos, and Steve Weiner are the team leads on this matter.
-Oher team members from the firm’s Health Law Practice include Joanne Hawana, Daria Niewenhous, Carrie Roll, Kate Stewart, and Nili Yolin.
+Ellen Janos and Steve Weiner are the team leads on this matter.
+Oher team members from the firm’s Health Law Practice include Joanne Hawana, Daria Niewenhous, Carrie Roll, and Kate Stewart.